fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 returning the first 14 or the second 14 does not matter, because they are the same number.

-But, in computer science we deal with things that reside in memory (objects.
-In the computer, I can represent, for example, the chair where I'm sitting now.
-My chair maybe is equal to the chair next, but for sure they are not the same chair, they are not identical.
+But, in computer science we deal with things that reside in memory (objects).
+In a computer I can represent, for example, the chair where I'm sitting now.
+My chair maybe **is equal to** the chair next, but for sure they are not the same chair, they are not **identical**.
 So, in cases like this, it is important to distinguish exactly what to return.

 Let's look at what options we have for returning object in case of equality.